- Entertainment and Media»

 BBC on August 26, 1936: The first artist to appear on the screen was Helen McKay.
 Petula Clark, a 1960s pop star, sang on the BBC in 1946.

-Lyrics for "Television" - BBC Archives & Museum
+Lyrics for "Television" from the BBC Archives & Museum

 A mighty maze of mystic, magic rays is all about us in the blue,